Alzheimer’s is a disease that causes dementia. It is the most common cause of dementia, accounting for about two-thirds of cases in the elderly.

 - Some people become sad, depressed or frustrated about the challenges they face.
 Anxieties are also common and people may seek extra reassurance or become fearful or suspicious.

 - People may experience hallucinations, where they may see things or people that aren’t there.

-- People may become increasingly unsteady on their feet and fall more often.
+- People may become increasingly unsteady on their feet and are at greater risk of falling.

 - Daily activities like dressing, toileting and eating become more difficult, and people gradually require more help.